sujanrupu/TruthCheck/README.md

 ```
 python run.py
 ```
--> I another part of terminal go to Frontend folder
+-> In another part of terminal go to Frontend folder
 ```
 cd Frontend
 ```